Skip to content

 For more advanced customization, you can create a fully custom Landing Page using your own HTML, CSS, and JavaScript.

-1. Navigate to your space and click on Share in the left sidebar.
+1. Navigate to your Space and click on the Landing Page tab.

 3. Ensure Custom is selected in the sidebar.

-You have an option to select the Webfuse storage app or install your own storage app.
-Currently only s3-compatible storage is supported.
+You have an option to select the Webfuse Storage App or install your own.
+Currently only S3 compatible storage is supported.

 • Your directory must include an index.html file as the entry point.